melisa1026/projects/GroceryStoreWebsite/GroceryStoreSite/README.md

 # 287_Assignment3
 This is a php/html/css/js website that was done as a 6 person group project for school.
-We ran it through MAMP.
+We ran it through MAMP (homepage file: "P1.php").

 I contributed mainly to the order list backpage.